contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 **CSS class:** Here you can add a CSS class to the event.

 **Disable comments:** Here you deactivate the comment function for an event.

-{{< version-tag "5.6" >}} **Search indexer:** Here you can specify whether the event should be included or excluded from the internal [website search](/en/layout/module-management/website-search/).
-By default, events inherit the search indexer setting from the page that contains the "event reader" module.
-If necessary, this behavior can be adjusted per event:

-- **Default:** Indexing according to the search indexer setting from the page with the "event reader" module.
-If no selection has been made there (-), indexing takes place according to the setting of the metadata robots tag.
-- **Always index:** Include the event, even if it has the robots tag *noindex* or the page with the "event reader" module has a different setting.
-- **Never index:** Exclude the event, even if it has the robots tag *index* or the page with the "event reader" module has a different setting.

 ### Publish settings